Korean Beef Stew is a hearty stew made with chuck roast, carrots, garlic, ginger, red pepper and green onions. Ready in 2 hours and 15 minutes.

 - 2 pounds chuck roast trimmed and cut into 2" cubes

 - 1 red bell pepper cut into 1" chunks

 - 1/4 cup green onions sliced

-Add the beef back in along with the beef broth mixture, soy sauce, brown sugar and red pepper flakes.
+- Add the beef back in along with the beef broth mixture, soy sauce, brown sugar, red pepper flakes and green onions.
 Cook for 2 hours (up to 2:30 hours) in the oven until the beef is for tender and serve over rice or quinoa.